ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 Nowadays there's plenty of probabilistic programming languages and packages available.
 While all of them are based on Bayesian Inference, their methodologies vary.
 This section compares `RxInfer.jl` against other renowned probabilistic programming languages and packages.
 The goal is to enlighten potential users about the nuances and guide them in choosing the package that best suits their requirements.

-**DISCLAIMER**:
+!!! warning
     1. This comparison isn't exhaustive and mirrors the author's hands-on experience with the packages.
 Some might have undergone more rigorous testing than others.
-If you're an author of one of these packages and believe the comparison doesn't do justice, please reach out, and we'll be more than willing to rectify.
+If you're an author of one of these packages and believe the comparison doesn't do justice, please [reach out](https://github.com/ReactiveBayes), and we'll be more than willing to rectify.
     2. The comparison is more qualitative than quantitative, considering the intricacies of upkeeping benchmarking code for perpetually evolving packages.